Preface:

 Internal Quality Assurance:

-The steps for SA are as follows:
+The steps for PREE are as follows:

 4. The Vice Chancellor approves a program assessment team (AT) in consultation with QEC.
 The AT comprises of 2-3 faculty members from within or outside the program/university.
 The AT must have at least one expert in the area of the assessed program.